hhuss2/Study-Hub-Chat-App/README.md

 1. **Create a New Room**
    - Click on the "Create Room" button.
    - Enter the room name and click "Create".
-   - The new room will be added to the member list.
+   - The new room will be added to the list of chat rooms.

 2. **Switch Between Rooms**
    - Click on any room name from the member list.